Demonstrating sustainable practices collegewide

 - Incorporate green space into all campus-planning initiatives and new development

 These efforts have made CCA one of the most environmentally responsible colleges in the United States and Canada, according to The Princeton Review, which has repeatedly included us in The Princeton Review’s Guide to Green Colleges.

-Our San Francisco campus was created from a repurposed bus maintenance facility with a daylighting, renewable energy, and material approach that predated LEED by five years; yet, it beat Title 24 requirements so significantly that it was named a Top Ten Green Building in the United States.
+Our campus was created from a repurposed bus maintenance facility with a daylighting, renewable energy, and material approach that predated LEED by five years; yet, it beat Title 24 requirements so significantly that it was named a Top Ten Green Building in the United States.
 This effort has been followed with additional college facilities that have earned LEED Platinum and other sustainability acknowledgments.

 Here’s how we continue to push the movement of environmental responsibility forward.

 CCA’s Climate Action Plan (CAP) provides a strategic vision for the college to meet the goals of carbon neutrality.
 Through this plan, CCA embraces the spirit of Second Nature to address climate change within its boundaries and will provide its community with the tools, knowledge, and inspiration to make an impact on the broader society.

 We’re committed to using sustainable and energy-efficient operations, selecting high-efficiency mechanical equipment and systems including on-demand boilers, hot-water heating loops, occupancy sensors, and advanced controls technology to manage system operations.

 - 35 Heliodyne Gobi solar thermal panels preheat water for our hydronic heating system in our main building at 1111 Eighth Street